mwajdzik/course-microservices-nodejs/tickets/README.md

 # Improvements

-- in new.ts or update.ts we should
+- we should ensure data integrity in new.ts and update.ts by:
     - store an event to a database (transaction over both db calls)
     - have a separate process that reads items from the events table and sends them to NATS server